MvrPgi/PUP-CyberSecurity/REPORTING.md

 Installation Guide

 1. First of all OPENSSL is built in UNIX operating systems.
-2. So to check if OpenSSL is installed on your system, you can use the following command in the terminal:
+2. I am using kali linux virtual machine.
+So to check if OpenSSL is installed on your system, you can use the following command in the terminal:

 ```bash
 openssl version